Evolution of fish: ^{†}Ostracoderms

 The ostracoderm armour consisted of 3–5 mm polygonal plates that shielded the head and gills, and then overlapped further down the body like scales.
 The eyes were particularly shielded.
 Earlier chordates used their gills for both respiration and feeding, whereas ostracoderms used their gills for respiration only.
 They had up to eight separate pharyngeal gill pouches along the side of the head, which were permanently open with no protective operculum.
 Unlike invertebrates that use ciliated motion to move food, ostracoderms used their muscular pharynx to create a suction that pulled small and slow-moving prey into their mouths.

 The first fossil fish that were discovered were ostracoderms.
-The Swiss anatomist Louis Agassiz received some fossils of bony armored fish from Scotland in the 1830s.
+The Swiss anatomist Louis Agassiz received some fossils of bony armoured fish from Scotland in the 1830s.
 He had a hard time classifying them as they did not resemble any living creature.
-He compared them at first with extant armored fish such as catfish and sturgeons but later, realizing that they had no movable jaws, classified them in 1844 into a new group "ostracoderms".
+He compared them at first with extant armoured fish such as catfish and sturgeons but later, realizing that they had no movable jaws, classified them in 1844 into a new group "ostracoderms".

 Ostracoderms existed in two major groups, the more primitive heterostracans and the cephalaspids.
 Later, about 420 million years ago, the jawed fish evolved from one of the ostracoderms.
 After the appearance of jawed fish, most ostracoderm species underwent a decline, and the last ostracoderms became extinct at the end of the Devonian period.